5stars217/offsecml/Offensive ML/Phishing/using model inversion to reverse engineer phishing detectors.md

 transferable: "True"
 ---
 ## **PoC**
-Proof pudding stole scored datasets and created a copy-cat model for abuse.
-By collecting scores from Proofpoint email headers, it was possible to build a copy-cat Machine Learning Classification model and extract insights from this model https://github.com/moohax/Proof-Pudding https://github.com/rsmusllp/king-phisher
+Proof pudding stole scored datasets and created a copy-cat model for abuse, by [moo_hax](twitter.com/moo_hax) By collecting scores from Proofpoint email headers, it was possible to build a copy-cat Machine Learning Classification model and extract insights from this model https://github.com/moohax/Proof-Pudding plus https://github.com/rsmusllp/king-phisher

 ## **Details**